Search

 As a rule of thumb, pipe lengths of 10X (where X = pipe diameter) are needed before and after a meter for straight runs of pipe.
 So, if your plumbing's diameter is 2" you would need 20" or approximately 2 feet of pipe before and after the flow meter.
 This goes for just about any meter type, but it is always best to check the manufacturer's specs.

 Also, keep in mind horizontal or vertical mounting.
-Some meters can be mounted in either orientation while others must be one orientation or the other.
+Some meters can be mounted in either orientation while others must be in one orientation or the other.
 Variable flow meters, for example, rely primarily on gravity in order to measure flow rate.
 Thus, they must be installed vertically to work.
 Determining how and where a meter will be installed while choosing a meter saves installation time and avoids costs related to unintended system reconfiguring.

 Differentiating Between Volumetric vs. Mass Flow

-Before we breakdown various flow meters, it is important to say a word on flow measurement.
+Before we break down various flow meters, it is important to say a word on flow measurement.
 While there are many types of flow meters, most used today fall under two primary categories according to how they calculate flow: volumetric and mass.

 As their name suggests, volumetric flow meters measure flow by calculating the volume of a fluid.
 Flow is often directed through an intrusion metering device such as a turbine or orifice plate, which then measures fluid velocity proportionally to the volume of matter passing by.
 Volumetric flowmeters make up the majority of meter types today and include turbine, magnetic, positive displacement, ultrasonic, and vortex meters to name a few.